onlive/ruby_git_hooks/README.md

 ~~~

 You can also require "ruby_git_hooks" and then the specific hooks you
 want, then call Hook.run with no arguments.
-It will run all
+It will run a standard
-registered hooks, which is probably not what you want with "all"
-required.
+set of hooks that don't require configuration.

+Some hooks won't run until configured.
+For instance, the Jira-check
+hook needs to know where your Jira server is before it can do anything
+useful.

 ## Contributing